vdaas/vald/docs/developer/style.md

 ## Internal packages

-Vald implements its internal package to extend the functionality of the standard library and third-party library.
+Vald implements its internal package to extend and customize the functionality of the standard library and third-party library.
+We should use the internal package instead of standard libray to implement Vald.
 Please refer to [godoc](https://godoc.org/github.com/vdaas/vald/internal) for the internal package document.

 ## Dependency management and Build